On the K\"ahler cone of irreducible symplectic orbifolds: Hodge version of the global Torelli theorem

-Necessarily, $Y_{K3}(\Z/2\Z)$ and $M'$ are bimeromorphic.
+Necessarily, $S(C_2)^{[2]}$ and $M'$ are bimeromorphic.
 Indeed, let $\Delta:= \left\{\left.\left\{x,x\right\}\in S\times S/G\ \right|\ x\in S\right\}$ and $\Sigma:=\left\{\left.\left\{x,i(x)\right\}\in S\times S/G\ \right|\ x\in S\right\}$.
 Let $U:=S\times S/G\smallsetminus (\Delta\cup \Sigma)$.
-The set $U$ can be seen as an open set in $Y_{K3}(\Z/2\Z)$ and in $M'$.
-This gives rise to a natural bimeromorphism $f:Y_{K3}(\Z/2\Z)\dashrightarrow M'$ (extending $\id_U$).
+The set $U$ can be seen as an open set in $S(C_2)^{[2]}$ and in $M'$.
+This gives rise to a natural bimeromorphism $f:S(C_2)^{[2]}\dashrightarrow M'$ (extending $\id_U$).

-By Lemma \ref{biracodim}, $f$ extends to an isomorphism from an open set $U'\subset Y_{K3}(\Z/2\Z)$ to an open set $V'\subset M'$ such that $\codim Y_{K3}(\Z/2\Z)\smallsetminus U'\geq 2$ and $\codim M'\smallsetminus V'\geq 2$ with $U\subset U'$ and $U\subset V'$.
+By Lemma \ref{biracodim}, $f$ extends to an isomorphism from an open set $U'\subset S(C_2)^{[2]}$ to an open set $V'\subset M'$ such that $\codim S(C_2)^{[2]}\smallsetminus U'\geq 2$ and $\codim M'\smallsetminus V'\geq 2$ with $U\subset U'$ and $U\subset V'$.
 Moreover, $U$ contains all the singularities which are given by $\left\{\left.\left\{x_i,x_j\right\}\right|\ i<j\right\}$, where $(x_i)_{i\in\left\{1,...,8\right\}}$ are the fixed points of $i$ on $S$.
-It follows that $\pi_1(Y_{K3}(\Z/2\Z)_{reg})=\pi_1(U'_{reg})=\pi_1(V'_{reg})=\pi_1(M'_{reg})=0$, where the index $reg$ means the regular subset. \end{proof} \TODO{look, if we could show when these are iso?
-It seems to me, we showed this for very general case in ``even easier example''?
-Could we identify a Kähler class on $Y$? and use our results on wall divs?} \begin{rmk} Note that this proposition is in contradiction with the Euler characteristic computed in \cite[Proposition 5.1, Corollary 5.7]{Marku-Tikho} and the one suggested in \cite[Remark 13.2 (4)]{Fujiki-1983}.
-However, we can prove that the Euler characteristic of $Y_{K3}(\Z/2\Z)$ and $M'$ is actually 212 using two different methods.
+It follows that $\pi_1(S(C_2)^{[2]}_{reg})=\pi_1(U'_{reg})=\pi_1(V'_{reg})=\pi_1(M'_{reg})=0$, where the index $reg$ means the regular subset. \end{proof} \begin{rmk} Actually, it can be deduced from the theory of wall divisors that $M'$ and $S(C_2)^{[2]}$ are isomorphic at least in some cases.
+If $S$ is general in the sense that $S$ does not contain any curve, then $M'$ and $S(C_2)^{[2]}$ are isomorphic according to Proposition \ref{isometry}, Corollary \ref{cor:desrK} and \cite[Section 4.1]{Ulrike2}. \end{rmk} \begin{rmk} Note that this proposition is in contradiction with the Euler characteristic computed in \cite[Proposition 5.1, Corollary 5.7]{Marku-Tikho} and the one suggested in \cite[Remark 13.2 (4)]{Fujiki-1983}.
+However, we can prove that the Euler characteristic of $S(C_2)^{[2]}$ and $M'$ is actually 212 using two different methods.
 Indeed, it is proved in \cite[Proposition 2.40]{Menet-2015} using the link between the invariant cohomology and the cohomology of the quotient that $\chi(M')=212$.
 Moreover, in \cite[Proposition 3.6]{Fu-Menet}, using Blach--Riemann--Roch theorem \cite[Theorem 3.5 and 3.17]{Blache}, we provide an expression such that the Euler characteristic of a 4-dimensional primitively symplectic orbifold $X$ depends only on the second Betti number, the third Betti number and the singularities:

 where $s$ only depends of the singularities.
 That is: